 Opening hours: 9 – 6 (summer) otherwise 9-5

 After couple of hours at the Unzoo we drove to Port Arthur itself where we had booked one night at Stewarts Bay Lodge.
 The Lodge is located in Port Arthur and was ideally located for our visit to the former prison colony the next day.

 We spent the rest of the afternoon at the beach located about 5-minute walk from our cabin before having a lovely evening meal in the on-site restaurant.

 If you are looking for accommodation in Port Arthur I would highly recommend the cabins at Stewarts Bay Lodge.
 They were clean, well equipped and perfectly located.

 We spent a few hours exploring the site and learnt so much about the history of both Port Arthur and the lives of the convicts who were sent there.

-I would recommend attending the introductory talk when you first arrive and also to take the included boat trip around the bay.
+I would recommend attending the introductory talk when you first arrive and also taking the included boat trip around the bay.
 There are a number of tours available to book including the very popular Port Arthur Ghost Tour.
 I can only imagine how creepy the place is after dark!

-Additional information coming in my post dedicated to visiting Port Arthur Historical Site soon.
+Additional information coming in my post dedicated to visiting Port Arthur Historic Site soon.

 Good to know – Check that there isn’t a cruise ship dropping a few thousand passengers off the day you plan to go!

 After spending a few hours at Port Arthur Historic Site we drove 240 kms (just over 3 hours) to Freycinet National Park where we had booked accommodation for 3 nights.

 I have to say this is one of the most spectacular places I have ever stayed anywhere in the world.
 We spent 3 nights at the beautiful and very luxurious Edge of the Bay resort which overlooks Coles Bay and the Hazards Mountain Range.